romanowski/blog/toolfriendly-pattern-match.md

 ```

 Only difference is line breaking.
 It is not python so why it matters?
 Tools like code coverage or debuggers usually use JDI.
-And JDI is line-based - every line of bytecode has its mapping to line in source code.
+And JDI is line-based - every line of bytecode has it's mapping to a line in source code.

-Lets look at case statement in byte code:
+Let's take a look at case statement in byte code:

 ```asm
       18: instanceof    #15                 // class test/Bar
       21: ifeq          51